Darlene Menzies: FinFind Founder and Tech Visionary

 Q: How do you make big decisions?

-Ultimately I go with my gut.
-My dad always taught me to be decisive, if you make a wrong choice you can always re-assess and make a new choice down to change the direction.
+Ultimately, I go with my gut.
+My dad always taught me to be decisive; if you make a wrong choice, you can always re-assess and make a new choice to change direction.

 Q: You speak to a lot of entrepreneurs in your work – what encourages you and discourages you about South African entrepreneurs?